k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

 * Counting in base ten consists of moving to the next symbol

-    .. list-table:: Counting With Nine Symbols
+    .. list-table:: Counting with Ten Symbols
         :widths: 50 50

         * - :math:`0`